beverworrior/The-Old-Norse-BBQ/README.md

 ## credits
 All of mine information, Pictures And help with my code.
+Could i find on this links the there websites.
 1. Go to https://www.pexels.com/ where i could get my free photos for my resturant.
 2. Go to https://www.w3schools.com/ and https://learn.codeinstitute.net/dashboard for information to make my code work.
 3. go to https://www.freeconvert.com/webp-converter/download where i could convert my photo from jpg to webp files.